department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 *When would someone want to use this component in their solution?*

+- Use a breadcrumb when content is more than 2 levels deep.
-- Use a breadcrumb when it is important to the user to understand where they are in the site, and have the ability to navigate up the hierarchy.
+- Use a breadcrumb when it is important to the user to understand where they are in the site.
+- Use a breadcrumb when the user may need to navigate up the hierarchy of their current page.

 ### When not to use